DominikN/rosdevday22-gazebo-rviz/README.md

 ROSjects are Docker containers by their own and we can not run our own containers inside.
 So we need to configure everything on the "ROSject host" level, without Docker.

-Husarnet VPN client is preinstalled inside this ROSject.
+The Husarnet VPN client is pre-installed inside this ROSject.
 ROSjects don't have systemd, so to start Husarnet daemon, open a new terminal window and run:

 ```
 sudo husarnet daemon